 Vitiligo can be challenging to manage; initial repigmentation and maintenance of pigment can be unpredictable.
 Physicians must be aware of individual and ethnic sensibilities regarding uniform skin coloring; the disease can be psychologically devastating.
 All depigmented areas are prone to severe sunburn and must be protected with clothing or sunscreen.

 Small, scattered lesions may be camouflaged with makeup.
 With more extensive involvement, treatment is usually aimed at repigmentation.
-However, little is known about comparative efficacies of such treatments.
+Although little is known about comparative efficacies of many such treatments, reviews (1) and consensus recommendations (2) have been recently published.
 Traditional first-line therapy is potent topical corticosteroids, which may also cause hypopigmentation or atrophy in normal surrounding skin as an adverse effect of chronic corticosteroid use.
-Calcineurin inhibitors (tacrolimus and pimecrolimus) may be particularly useful alternatives for treating areas of the skin (such as the face and groin), where adverse effects of topical corticosteroid therapy most commonly occur.
-Calcipotriene blended with betamethasone dipropionate may also be helpful and more successful than monotherapy with either drug.
+Calcineurin inhibitors (tacrolimus and pimecrolimus) may be particularly useful alternatives for treating areas of the skin, such as the face and groin, where adverse effects of topical corticosteroid therapy most commonly occur.
+Calcipotriene blended with betamethasone dipropionate may also be helpful and more successful than monotherapy with either medication.

 Depigmentation of unaffected skin to achieve homogeneous skin tone is possible with 20% monobenzyl ether of hydroquinone applied twice a day.
 This treatment is indicated only when most of the skin is involved and the patient is prepared for permanent pigment loss and the subsequent increased risks of photo-induced skin damage (eg, skin cancers, photoaging).
 This treatment can be extremely irritating, so a smaller test area should be treated before widespread use.
 Treatment for ≥ 1 year may be required.